 We must remember...
 TIME IS MONEY.

-So, the question is this.... what would happen to the physical gold market if a small percentage of the Monster Energy Drink traders purchased physical gold instead of the millions of contracts traded on the exchanges.
-According to GFMS, total gold trading volume just on the COMEX last year was a stunning 58 million contracts.
+So, the question is this... what would happen to the physical gold market if a small percentage of the Monster Energy Drink traders purchased physical gold instead of the millions of contracts traded on the exchanges.
+According to GFMS, the total gold trading volume just on the COMEX last year was a stunning 58 million contracts.

 Annual Global Gold Exchange Trading Volume Also Reached New Record Of 7.8 Billion Oz